-To configure a profile for Ad-Hoc or Infrastructure mode, select the Network Type field on the Profile Settings.
+To confirm a profile for Infrastructure mode, check the Network Type field on the Profile Settings.

 Click Next to continue the profile setting.

 To define the security mode, select the security button of the desired security mode.
 And then click Next to continue.
 Please see following table for details of security modes.